-To prevent malpractice, effective, reliable case management systems must be employed.
+To prevent malpractice and waking up in the middle of the night, effective, reliable case management systems must be employed at all costs.

 By Mark A. Chinn, Family Lawyer